YashShrivastava10/memoryGame/README.md

 - Interactive and fun memory game.
 - Grid of numbers to match.
 - Winning alert when all pairs are matched.
-- Timer to keep track of the game duration.
 - Easy-to-understand React codebase.

 ## Installation